 The question should be: What college did they get accepted into that they can afford?

 Why do you want to leverage your future (through HELOCS or loans) or leverage their future (through massive consumer debt) when it will take many years of earning power, for them to pay back those loans?
-One of the most common problems I hear of have to do with the burden of dual student loans in a marriage.
+One of the most common problems in young married Millennials is the burden of dual student loans in a marriage.

 I’m doing what I can to help families minimize student loan debt so that both the parents and the graduates can have a better quality of life with more flexibility once they start those new careers.
 For more practical aspects of very specific ways you can pay for college.
 Please email firstname.lastname@example.org and put “College Crunches” in the subject line.
 Our offices will send you a wonderful resource file that I wrote to help you fund a quality education for a fraction of the debt.